KarlsruheMIS/DataReductions/README.md

 This code is intended as a reference implementation for the reduction rules described in our survey paper on arXiv, [Accelerating Reductions Using Graph Neural Networks and a New Concurrent Local Search for the Maximum Weight Independent Set Problem](https://doi.org/10.48550/arXiv.2412.14198) by Ernestine Großmann, Kenneth Langedal, and Christian Schulz.

 For information on how to contribute, see the [REDUCTIONS.md](REDUCTIONS.md) file.
+Note that this is a work in progress.
+If you encounter any problems with the code, please let us know by opening a new issue or sending us an email.

 ## How to Build